-When Discovery Litigation Services Goes Wrong: The Alex Jones’ Trial
+When Discovery Services Goes Wrong: The Alex Jones’ Trial

 Attorneys have a professional duty to help represent their clients and protect their best interests through their legal engagement.
 The discovery phase is an integral part of the legal process.
 The duty of the legal professionals to protect their client’s sensitive data as well as effectively responding to the requests imposed on them.